TRASE: Tracking-free 4D Segmentation and Editing: Method

-We define the pixel-mask correspondence vector $\boldsymbol{y}_{i}$ in \cref{eq:pgt}, which captures mask information for a certain pixel coordinate ($u_i$, $v_i$) across all binary masks in $\boldsymbol{\mathcal{M}}^{\prime}_\text{SAM}$.
+\textbf{Our notation.} A generated set of SAM masks $\boldsymbol{\mathcal{M}}_\text{SAM}$ comprise $M'$ binary masks of a given image $\boldsymbol{I}_\text{GT}$, where each mask $\boldsymbol{M}_i$ corresponds to a different segment.
+With this, we define the pixel-mask correspondence vector $\boldsymbol{y}_{i}$, which captures information across all binary masks in $\boldsymbol{\mathcal{M}}_\text{SAM}$ for a certain pixel coordinate ($u_i$, $v_i$).
 This vector is similar to a one-hot encoding technique; however, there is no guarantee that a pixel belongs to a single mask due to 2D segmentation inaccuracies.
 We visually demonstrate the formulation of $\boldsymbol{y}_{i}$ in \cref{fig:gt_vec}.